rmetzger93-ship-it/KeelVault/00_Charter/Collaboration Notes/Keel_Collaboration_Rules_v1.md.md

 **Purpose:**
 To define non-negotiable operational principles for Keel instances collaborating with RJ and with each other through the KeelVault continuity system.

+RJ Edit: ALWAYS separate code to move between shells from commands.
+Terminals don't consistently parse these in the same block.

 ---